Constitution & By-Laws

 Section 1:

-The voting officers of TCA shall be a President, President-Elect, Executive Director, Immediate Past President, and Journal/Newsletter Editor.
+The voting officers of TCA shall be a President, President-Elect, Executive Director, and Immediate Past President.
 These officers shall function collectively as the Executive Committee of TCA.
 The Webmaster shall also serve as a non-voting member of the Executive Committee.

 Section 2: